Step 27 – Deceased Estate Administration Guide

 A Will may nominate multiple Executors by specifying a primary Executor (also known as instituted Executor) and a secondary Executor (also known as substituted Executor).

-A Will may also nominate multiple Executors that are not distinct as primary or secondary Executors and hence must act jointly (joint Executors), meaning they all are to be Executors and administer the deceased estate together.
+A Will may also nominate multiple Executors that are not distinct as primary or secondary Executors and hence must act jointly (joint Executors), meaning they all are to be Executors and administer the Deceased Estate together.
 In this situation all Executors can apply to the Supreme Court together.
-If, however, one of the Executors has passed away, is unable or unwilling to take on the role to administer the estate, the remaining Executor(s) can apply for Grant of Probate and provide further documentation as outlined in Step 27.9 below.
+If, however, one of the Executors has passed away, is unable or unwilling to take on the role to administer the Estate, the remaining Executor(s) can apply for Grant of Probate and provide further documentation as outlined in Step 27.9 below.

 Where a Will nominates multiple Executors and an Executor has passed away, is unable or unwilling to take on the duty, either an additional form, an Affidavit explaining the situation and, where an Executor has passed away, the Death Certificate of that Executor should be provided by the Executor who is applying to the Supreme Court.

-27.3.2 Letter of Administration with Will Annexed
+27.3.2 Letters of Administration With Will Annexed

-With a Will that does not name an Executor
+With a Will That Does Not Name an Executor

-If the Executor nominated in the Will has passed away, is unable or unwilling to take on the role to administer the deceased estate, depending on your State/Territory the below listed persons can apply as the Administrator (not called Executor in this case) to the Supreme Court for Letters of Administration with the Will annexed and provide further documentation as outlined in Step 27.9 below.
+If the Will does not name an Executor, depending on your state/territory, the listed persons can apply as the Administrator (not called Executor in this case) to the Supreme Court for Letters of Administration with the Will annexed.

-The court will determine who is eligible to apply for Letters of Administration to administer the whole or parts of the estate.
+The court will determine who is eligible to apply for Letters of Administration to administer the whole or parts of the Estate.

 Relevant LegislationADMINISTRATION ACT 1903 (WA) Section 36 (Austl.) (accessed 2/1/2021)

-The sole or main Beneficiary as per the Will should apply to the Supreme Court.
+The sole or main Beneficiary as per the Will should apply to the Supreme Court

 Supreme Court of NSWApplying for Letters of Administration with the Will annexed, Paragraph 5 (accessed 2/1/2021)